Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

   * User Profile with personal information (like order history and summary)
   * Updating possibility
   * If not already a registered user, a form will be given to be able to register with the store

+* Blog
+  * A place for registered users to interact
+  * An area where the shop owner can keep the clients updated
+  * If the user is not registered, it will be prompted to log in or create an account

 # Features